All Episodes

 You're welcome.

-Uh it isn't it isn't really a laughing matter.
+It isn't really a laughing matter.

-This is like you can't even do this in a grade school in America.
+This is like, you can't even do this in a grade school in America.

 If you tried to do this in a grade school, public grade school, anywhere in the United States, there would be a class action lawsuit.

-That school board would would fire him.
+That school board would fire him.

-They would they'd all be tossed out at the next school board election.
+They'd all be tossed out at the next school board election.

-But you can tell people flying to the United States, you've got to sit uh with your hands on your knees for the last hour of the flight.
+But you can tell people flying to the United States, you've got to sit with your hands on your knees for the last hour of the flight.

 Let's go to Willie in Commerce, Michigan.